-Red Hat HYPERCONVERGED INFRASTRUCTURE
+Red Hat HYPERCONVERGED INFRASTRUCTURE for virtualization

 For basic installation, you will need:

-1. Create the logical network for gluster traffic.
+- Configure the logical network for gluster traffic.